FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

+Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

+Add column to display the Avg.
+Ping and not just Ping

 Add support for games using newer SteamNetworkingMessages interface for P2P

 Fix the Opacity slider background in the tray menu

-Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

 Add functionality to change the overlay style and font